-Fill material comprised of predominantly site-won sand.
-Compaction curves for each of the fill material are presented in Appendix D.
+Fill materials comprised of site-won sand and imported pitrun gravel.
+Compaction curves for each of the fill material are presented in Appendix C.

 The MDD from the compaction curves were used to determine the level of compaction required for the fill material.
-A summary of these NDM results are presented in Appendix E and the NDM testing locations are presented in Figure 5 in Appendix A. The compaction tests were undertaken at a test frequency of approximately 1 test per 1,000m3.
+A summary of these NDM results are presented in Appendix D and the NDM testing locations are presented in Figure 5 in Appendix A. The NDM compaction tests were undertaken at a test frequency of approximately 1 test per 1,000m3.